nicnosis/iu-courses/j360/web-syllabus.md

 ### Homework
 This class has __four__ homework assignments designed to test and reinforce knowledge from class.
 Homework assignments will typically involve a shorter or less involved coding task.

+#### Codecademy
+You will be given assignments to complete on [Codecademy](https://www.codecademy.com/learn/learn-html-css/).
+In order to really learn and memorize code, you need to practice.
+While the Codecademy assignments are not graded, completing them will make your homeworks, projects, and quizzes much easier.

 ### Quizzes
 This course will feature __four__ unannounced quizzes.
 The quizzes should be fairly simple if you have been reading the textbook and following lectures.